IKKIM00/multi-horizon-forecasting-comparison-between-TFT-and-DL-methods/README.md

 # How to use
 ## For Deep Learning(DL) Methods
 Through each `ipynb` files, you can choose model you want to use.

+## For TFT Methods
+Through `ipynb` files that have `tft` in the file name, you can see the whole procedure.

+Before running cells, make sure to clone original tft github page: https://github.com/google-research/google-research/tree/master/tft.